degreepath/auditor/tests/snapshots/2018-19/major/physics.md

 ## Elective
-For this requirement, you must have at least one course taken with the “physics_elective” attribute.
+For this requirement, you must take at least one course with the “physics_elective” attribute.

 # Custom Attributes